Sharif-Smart-and-Secure-Edge-Cloud-Lab/RaspberryPi4/README.md

 *second step of our work is finished (Drive WiFi and BLE)*

 ## The third step is Set up UART and CAN
+for enabling UART we can use the instructions of [this](https://emteria.com/kb/connect-uart-rpi) site.

+for enabling CAN we can use the instructions of [this](https://emteria.com/kb/connect-uart-rpi) site.

-This part was postponed due to lack of equipment but you can find instructions for starting online and we will do it later ...
+This part was postponed due to lack of equipment.

 ## The fourth step is Setting up the Camera